Michael McDonald pulls out of Doobie Brothers' State Fair gig tonight

 After an 18-month delay, the Doobie Brothers kicked off their 50th anniversary tour on Aug.
 22 at the Iowa State Fair.
 The Minnesota State Fair is the sixth stop on the tour.
 McDonald has participated in the previous shows in Iowa, Wisconsin and Illinois; three of them were outdoor venues.

-Backstage at the Iowa fair, there were signs posted prominently about wearing masks and observing COVID protocols.
+Backstage at the Iowa fair, signs were posted prominently about wearing masks and observing COVID protocols.

+Some of his tunes have been missing from the Rock Hall of Fame band's concert sets since he last toured with them in 1995.

-The Doobies are expected to take the stage at 7:30 tonight at the Minnesota State Fair grandstand.
-The concert is sold out.
+The concert at the Minnesota State Fair grandstand was sold out.
 To inquire about refunds, e-mail the State Fair ticket office at tickets@mnstatefair.org.

-Look for a review of the Doobie Brothers concert at startribune.com and in Wednesday's newspaper.

 Twitter: @JonBream • 612-673-1719